 According to the research carried out by the National Library of Health’s Medline Plus encyclopedia, confusion may be present because of multiple illnesses.
 Both mental and physical disorders can cause this state of mind.
-However, confusion starts when something is interfering with the brain, including any psychiatric disorders.
+However, confusion starts when something interferes with the brain, including psychiatric disorders.

 If there is no apparent physical illness that may show a direct origination of confused thinking, it is vital to seek medical attention.
-It is imperative to get the underlying issue ruled out, as it can lead to severe consequences.
+Getting the underlying issue ruled out is imperative, as it can lead to severe consequences.
 Working with a doctor, you can also understand whether a mental disorder is present.

 Step two: Observe emotional changes or mood swings

 Everyone goes through emotional changes.
 There are good days and bad days at school, work, or even at home—still, sudden mood changes or adverse mood swings from being happy to unfortunate present a severe complication.

 According to the statistics provided by Mental Health America, about 20% of United States individuals go through depression symptoms per month.
 Bipolar disorder occurs in 1% of the population.
 However, mood swings frequently show other severe diseases, such as psychosis or schizophrenia.

 If you notice that the mood swings are regularly occurring, and fluctuating rapidly, consult a psychologist.
 A mood disorder or any other mental health issue may be present, which is essential to note.